Sauloxd/review-apps/README.md

 3. The cleanup action didn't happen and now the index page is polluted!
 What do I do?

-Since everything is inside your github pages branch, just manages directly:
+Since everything is inside your github pages branch, you can checkout to that branch and manually fix it:
+- git checkout to your github pages branch (be sure to *pull* the latest version)
-- Remove the correct directory
+- Remove the directory for the app you don't want to see anymore
 - Remove the app from manifest.json

-The next time this action runs, it will gernerate the correct index.html based on manifest.json.
+The next time this action runs, it will generate the correct index.html based on manifest.json.
 Probably this will be automated in next releases.

 4. It's taking too long to update the index page for my new commit!